When you need to apply for Universal Credit

 To be eligible for ‘transitional protection’:

-• you must only apply for Universal Credit once you have received your Universal Credit Migration Notice letter
+• you should apply for Universal Credit once you have received your Universal Credit Migration Notice letter

 • you must apply before the deadline date in your Universal Credit Migration Notice letter